Analogue of the Galois Theory for normal fields and B-extensions (characteristic free approach): Introduction

 \end{enumerate}

 For a finite field extension $L/K$, let $\CN (L/K)$ be the set of normal subfields $N/K$ of $L/K$ and $\CN(G(L/K))$ be the set of normal subgroups of the group $ G(L/K)$.
-For normal field extensions, Theorem \ref{11Jun25} describes normal subfields of normal field extensions and establishes an analogue of the Galois correspondence for normal subfields.\\
+For normal field extensions, Theorem \ref{11Jun25} describes their normal subfields and establishes an analogue of the Galois correspondence for normal subfields.\\

 $\bullet$ {\bf Theorem \ref{11Jun25}.} {\em Let $L/K$ be a normal finite field extension of characteristic $p$.
 Then:}

 \begin{enumerate}

 \item {\em For each field $M\in \CN (L/K)$, $M=M^{pi}\t M^{gal}$, where $M^{pi}=M\cap L^{pi} $ and $M^{gal}:=M\cap L^{gal}$, and}